ClickCease Why is My Title Tag not Showing up in Google? The Top 5 Reasons

 Here the title tag is overly keyword-stuffed and lacks accuracy in describing the exact page content.

-The remaining two reasons for not seeing your custom title tags are most often caused by underlying technical issues with your website’s setup.
+The remaining two reasons for your **title tag not showing up in Google** are most often caused by underlying technical issues with your website’s setup.

 Reason #4 – You have multiple title tags on your page

-Most modern websites use a Content Management System such as WordPress that provides freedom with its many features and plugins.
-This is great – but as a trade-off, you often come across many technical issues, especially related to the compatibility of individual plugins.
-One of those technical issues is having multiple occasions of your page titles and meta descriptions in your title tags.
+Most modern websites use a Content Management System like WordPress that provides freedom with its many features and plugins.
+This is great – but as a trade-off, you often come across technical issues related to plugin compatibility.
+One of those issues is having multiple versions of your page titles and meta descriptions in your tags.
 In scenarios where this happens, Google can easily get confused about which content you want to be displayed.

-Because of that, we recommend that you regularly scan your website’s health and technical SEO performance to avoid such issues or catch them as early as possible.
-If you’re not an SEO professional, as a rule of thumb, you can schedule your site checker to run on the same day as your website backup to help you keep things organized.
+We recommend that you regularly scan your website’s health and technical SEO performance to avoid such issues.
+If you’re not an SEO professional, you can schedule your site checker to run on the same day as your website backup to help you keep things organized.

 Google may not display your title tag if you have multiple title tags on your page.
 See what the code looks like in this example.